-- 10. The student will develop and implement treatment programs that address the person, occupation and contextual factors.
-The plan will reflect an understanding of the patient's strengths and needs, discharge plans, and the effect of the environment.
-As part of this process the student will be able to - 10.1. select and plan the use of a variety of occupational therapy techniques, therapeutic media and other activities, in collaboration with the OTR, the client and significant others in order to prevent client's deterioration in occupational performance, and/or maintain, develop and/or restore occupational performance skills - 10.2. measure client performance to determine effectiveness of methods used - 10.3. demonstrate the ability to adjust treatment strategies based on patient performance - 10.4. inform fieldwork educator of observations and recommendations - 10.5. keep client and/or significant others informed of progress and/or changes in treatment program - 10.6. participate in discharge planning and contribute to the identification of the need to terminate treatment - 10.7. seek out appropriate community resources that support the clients occupational performance
+10.1. select and plan the use of a variety of occupational therapy techniques, therapeutic media, and other activities, in collaboration with the OTR, the client and significant others to prevent client's deterioration in occupational performance, and/or maintain, develop and/or restore occupational performance skills

+10.2. measure client performance to determine effectiveness of methods used

+- 10.3. demonstrate the ability to adjust treatment strategies based on patient performance - 10.4. inform fieldwork educator of observations and recommendations - 10.5. keep client and/or significant others informed of progress and/or changes in treatment program - 10.6. participate in discharge planning and contribute to the identification of the need to terminate treatment

+10.7. seek out appropriate community resources that support the clients' occupational performance and the client's psychosocial factors influencing engagement in occupation.